aiidateam/aiida-tutorials/docs/sections/workflows/writing_basics.md

 1862  1m ago     multiply         ⏹ Finished [0]
 ```

-Grep the PK of the work function "add_multiply" and check its status with `verdi process status <PK>` (in the above example, the PK is 1859):
+Copy the PK of the `add_multiply` work function and check its status with `verdi process status <PK>` (in the above example, the PK is `1859`):
 ```{code-block}
 add_multiply<1859> Finished [0]
     ├── add<1860> Finished [0]
     └── multiply<1862> Finished [0]
 ```

-Finally, also check details of the inputs and outputs of the work function:
+Finally, you can also check the details of the inputs and outputs of the work function:
 ```{code-block} console
 $ verdi process show <PK>
 Property     Value